BackupTheBerlios/kana-no-quiz/README.txt

  Launching
  ---------

- On Windows, simply click on the shortcut created in the Start Menu.
+ On Windows, just click on the shortcut created in the Start Menu.

  On GNU/Linux, simply enter the `kana-no-quiz' command.